syncfusion-content/asp.netwebforms-docs/aspnet/PivotClient/Layout-Customization.md

 ![](Layout-Customization_images/toggleview.png)

 ## Collapse Toggle Panel By Default

-Allows the user to hide PivotClient's Cube Browser and Axis Element Builder panels while initiate the widget.
-You can enable this option in PivotClient by setting `CollapseCubeBrowserByDefault` property to true.
+Allows the user to hide “Cube Browser” and “Axis Element Builder” panels while initiating the widget.
+You can enable this option in PivotClient by setting the `CollapseCubeBrowserByDefault` property to true.

 {% highlight html %}